Black dolls with curly to kinky natural hair were virtually non-existent when I was growing up.

 The Quintessential Kinky/Curly Encyclopedia: Whether you are an inquisitive newly natural beauty or a natural hair expert/goddess looking to give your friends some sound advice, Better Than Good Hair is it!
 There are great features from Nikki AND many of the hair bloggers and youtubers that the natural experts will be familiar with and the newcomers will glean from.
+She teaches you which is the best curl activator for 4c natural hair.
 I was discouraged when I first saw the reviews that said this book was just like the website (and I almost did not buy it).
 But in actuality the layout, conciseness, and illustrations make this a very user-friendly, quickly accessible MANUAL for readers of all ages, transcending just a website that can take hours upon hours to search.
 Moreover, it should be comforting to the natural hair experts that the quality hair principles you have experimented with and learned by trial and error are encapsulated in one handy reference guide.
 I just hope updated editions will be printed every few years :-).
 As a bonus, Kim Wayans adds a hilarious and fitting foreword that makes me wonder when her first book will be coming out because I would buy it!

 Loved It: I love this book It really breaks down how to care for your natural hair during all stages, not only that, it doesn't ridicule those who prefer to relax or chemically alter their hair.
 It simply encourages you to take the right steps in caring for your hair no matter how you choose to wear it.
 Nikki helps you have confidence in your hair and yourself.

 It's Better Than Just a Hair Book: I have been natural for almost 4 years and what I love about this book the most is it is a guide, a source of information.
-As I was reading it I was nodding in agreement.
+As I was reading it I was nodding in agreement, I learned that I had protein sensitive hair.
 I was laughing and I was intrigued.
 Even though I am going on 4 years I can always benefit from things I didn't know or haven't tried and that is what BTGH is for me...information that I don't have to keep in my head.
 I can simply go back to that section of the book.
 I had to get my daughter her own copy, because there will be no borrowing. 🙂

 Very Informative & Good Read: I've been natural well over 5 years and was able to take away some very good tips from this book.
 Nikki never disappoints.
 She has been humble from the beginning and is extremely clear in the book that this is not about her, but about US.
 I bought 3 copies and plan to buy more just to give away.
 This is a Godsend for anyone considering to go natural or for anyone who has been natural for years.
 Not many hair books can accomplish that.